 More poor performances - particularly in defence - resulted in Smuda turning his attention to foreign born players with Polish roots.
 This decision brought only greater criticism from the media and fans.
 Damien Perquis (French-born, Socheaux), Sebastian Boenisch (German U21 player, Werder Bremen) and Eugen Polanski (German U21 player, Mainz) were given debuts by Smuda in an attempt to strengthen the Polish defence, while Laurent Koscielny (Arsenal) opted for France after also being approached.
 Former goalkeeping hero Jan Tomaszewski, by now a controversial pundit and member of parliament, announced he would not support the Polish national side because he didn’t agree of this policy of recruiting what he described as ‘dyed foxes.’

 With most of the national side playing their club football abroad, you won’t be able to see most of the star names while you are visiting.
-That said, with a number of players progressing to international stardom such as Robert Lewandowski, Łukasz Piszczek, and previously Jakub ‘Kuba’ Blaszczykowski - all of whom started their professional careers in the Polish league, there is a great chance that you may come across a future star of a foreign league while at a Polish league game.
+That said, with a number of recent Polish players progressing to international stardom after starting their pro careers in the Polish leagues (Robert Lewandowski, Łukasz Piszczek, and previously Jakub ‘Kuba’ Blaszczykowski), there is, always the chance that you may come across a future star of a foreign league while at a Polish league game.
 The painful truth is that while results of Polish clubs in Europe have improved slightly in recent seasons, the standard of Polish club football is still rather poor.
 The investment in new stadia and low ticket prices make watching a game here very affordable, but the low revenues and poor TV deals (in comparison to the money paid for western European broadcasting rights) make the quality you should expect comparatively low.